Prayers and Chapel

 Our community gathers for Chapel every Tuesday morning.
 This time, set apart each week, offers sacred space to pause, pray, center ourselves and reflect on what it means to be children of God for ourselves and in relationship to each other and the world.
 Although our Chapel is organized by our Chaplain, who often preaches, students participate as readers, singers, dancers, instrumentalists, and homilists.
 Chapel strives to make the work and message of God relevant and timely to the needs of our community and the world.

 While closely associated with Old St. Paul's Church and the Episcopal tradition, SPSG recognizes the multicultural backgrounds of its students and is supportive of all religions.
-Chapel focuses on the spiritual with words, prayers, and music that celebrate God, but is respectful of the rich diversity within the SPSG community.
+Chapel focuses on the spiritual with words, prayers, and music that celebrate God, and is respectful of the rich diversity within the SPSG community.